 How to Turn Your Detractors and Passives into Promoters

-It is usually easier to talk to a Detractor than with a Passive because they have a strong feeling about your brand.
-If the Detractor was vocal about the negative experience with a bad review, they are more likely to respond if you reach out directly.
-By validating the Detractor’s feelings, they can be moved up to a higher NPS ranking.
+It is usually easier to talk to a Passive than with a Detractor because they have a strong feeling about your brand.
+If the Passive was vocal about the negative experience with a bad review, they are more likely to respond if you reach out directly.
+By validating the Passive’s feelings, they can be moved up to a higher NPS ranking.
 For example, if a customer’s order arrives three days later than expected and they leave a negative review, sending an email that acknowledges the late delivery and explaining the reason it happened can go a long way.
 This is an opportunity to move the customer up the NPS ladder.

 Close the Loop